-Not all the nutrients and other substances in foods that contribute to good health have been identified, so eating a wide assortment of healthy whole foods like fruits and vegetables helps ensure that you get all of the health-promoting benefits that foods can offer.
+Not all the nutrients and other substances that contribute to good health have been identified, so eating a wide assortment of healthy whole foods like fruits and vegetables helps ensure that you get all of the health-promoting benefits that foods can offer.
 If your diet, day after day, consists of the same half dozen foods, it could fall short.
-In addition, varying your food choices will limit your exposure to any pesticides or toxic substances that may be present in a particular food.
+In addition, varying your food choices will limit your exposure to any pesticides or toxic substances that might be present in particular foods.

-Aim for 2½ cups of vegetables and 2 cups of fruit a day, for a 2,000-calorie diet.
-If you consume more calories, aim for more; if you eat fewer than 2,000 calories, you can eat less.
+For a 2,000-calorie daily diet, aim for 2½ cups of vegetables and 2 cups of fruit a day.
+If you consume more calories, aim for more produce; if you consume fewer calories, you can eat less.
 Include green, orange, red, blue/purple, and yellow vegetables and fruits.
 In addition to the fiber, the nutrients and phytochemicals in these foods may help protect against certain types of cancer and other diseases.
-Legumes, rich in fiber, count as vegetables (though they have more calories than most vegetables).
+Legumes, rich in fiber, can count as vegetables (though they have more calories than most vegetables).
 For more fiber, choose whole fruits over juice.

-At least half your grains should be whole grains, such as whole wheat, barley and oats.
+At least half your grains should be whole grains, such as whole wheat, oats, barley, or brown rice.
 Whole grains retain the bran and germ and thus all (or nearly all) of the nutrients and fiber of the grain.
-One sure way of finding whole grains is to look for a product labeled “100% whole wheat” or “100% whole grain.”
-If it doesn’t say that, look for a whole grain listed as the first ingredient, though there still may be lots of refined wheat (also called “white” or “enriched” flour) and/or sugar.
+One sure way of finding whole grains is to look for a product labeled “100% whole wheat” or “100%" of some other whole grain.
+You can also look for a whole grain listed as the first ingredient, though there still may be lots of refined wheat in the product.
 Another option is to look for the voluntary “Whole Grain Stamp” from the Whole Grains Council.
 Or try this tip: Look for less than a 10-to-1 ratio of “total carbohydrates” to “fiber” on the nutrition label.

-Supplements cannot substitute for a healthy diet, which supplies countless other potentially beneficial compounds besides vitamins and minerals.
-Foods also provide the “synergy” that many nutrients require to be efficiently used in the body.
+Supplements can't substitute for a healthy diet, which supplies other potentially beneficial compounds besides vitamins and minerals.
+Foods also provide the synergy that many nutrients require to be efficiently used in the body.
 Still, for many people a basic multivitamin/mineral pill can provide some of the nutrients they may fall short on.
-In addition, many people need calcium as well as vitamin D supplements to meet recommended intakes.
+Certain people may also need supplements of folic acid, vitamin B12, calcium, and vitamin D (see next slide).

 That means one drink a day for women, two a day for men.
-Older people should drink even less.
+People over 65 should drink even less.
 A drink is defined as 12 ounces of beer, 5 ounces of wine, or 1½ ounces of 80-proof spirits.
-While alcohol in moderation has heart benefits, higher intakes can lead to a wide range of health problems.
-Even moderate drinking impairs your ability to drive and may increase the risk of certain cancers.
-Some people, including pregnant women and those taking medications that interact with alcohol.
+While alcohol has potential heart benefits, it poses a variety of health risks, especially in excess amounts.
+And some people shouldn't drink at all, including pregnant women and those taking medications that interact with alcohol.
 People with liver disease, high trigylcerides, sleep apnea, and certain other conditions should ask their doctors about the advisability of drinking.